Updated July 4, 2023

 Consider two individuals, both earning $50,000 per year.
 Under a horizontal equity system, both individuals would pay the same taxes, even if one individual is single and the other is married with children.
 Economists base this idea on the concept that both individuals are in similar economic circumstances, as they have the same income, and therefore the tax system should treat them similarly.

-An individual who earns $100,000 per year will pay a higher tax than his spouse who earns $50,000 per year.
-Economists base this idea on the concept that the higher-earning individual has a greater ability to pay and therefore should contribute more to the financing of public goods and services.
+An individual who earns $100,000 per year will pay a higher tax than his spouse, who earns $50,000 per year.
+Economists base this idea on the concept that the higher-earning individual has a greater ability to pay and therefore should contribute more to financing public goods and services.

 Suppose a government implements a program to provide free access to quality education for all children in the country.
 This program is an example of equity in economics, as it seeks to ensure that all children, regardless of their family’s income level or social status, have an equal opportunity to receive a quality education.
-By providing access to education, the government is investing in the human capital of the next generation and helping to reduce income inequality over time.
+By providing access to education, the government is investing in the next generation’s human capital and helping to reduce income inequality over time.

 - As there is no discrimination based on caste, creed, or gender, it inspires confidence in everyone and keeps everyone engaged.